© 2025 All Rights reserved WUSF

 ALSO READ: 60 children found from Tampa Bay area, eight suspects arrested during 20-agency operation

-Services provided by Operation Home for the Holidays included medical care, youth advocacy, juvenile justice coordination, foster care, and child placement.
+Services provided by Operation Home for the Holidays included medical care, youth advocacy, juvenile justice coordination, foster care and child placement, the Marshals Service said.

-Of the recovered youth, a significant portion were recipients of specific child welfare services from the Department of Children and Families, Department of Juvenile Justice, and Health Care Services.
+A significant portion of the youths were recipients of specific child welfare services from the Department of Children and Families, Department of Juvenile Justice, and Health Care Services.

 "What allows our Middle Florida-based child recovery initiatives to stand out is the emphasis placed on what happens after.
 We know these children will have needs once we find them.
-It only makes sense to build these operations alongside like-minded partners from across the child welfare space,” said Bill Berger, United States Marshal - Middle District of Florida.
+It only makes sense to build these operations alongside like-minded partners from across the child welfare space,” said Bill Berger, U.S. Marshal for the Middle District of Florida.

-Allegations of abuse and criminal activity from the children, in conjunction with information developed by the task force, led to six felony arrests ranging from child neglect, custodial interference, narcotics possession, sexual assault, terroristic threats, and endangerment.
+Allegations from the children of abuse and criminal activity, in conjunction with information developed by the task force, led to six felony arrests ranging from child neglect, custodial interference, narcotics possession, sexual assault, terroristic threats and endangerment.

-Several other criminal investigations are pending.
-Additional felony arrests are anticipated.
+The Marshals Service said several other criminal investigations are pending and additional felony arrests are anticipated.

 As WUSF’s multimedia reporter, I produce photos, videos, reels, social media content and more to complement our on-air and digital news coverage.
 It's more important than ever to meet people where they're at.